LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 Yeoman serves as a way to quickly scaffold and put together a website folder structure, pull in dependencies, setup Grunt and Bower files meaning you can be developing a website in minutes!
 Be rid of the tedious file fetching and web traversing for snippets of code for a basic setup.

-For The Bookseller micro-sites we used the official Webapp generator developed by the amazing people behind Yeoman itself!
+For The Bookseller micro-sites we used the official [Webapp generator](https://github.com/yeoman/generator-webapp) developed by the amazing people behind Yeoman itself!
 The generator comes with a lot of amazing tools built in for Grunt including SASS and Compass compilation, Autoprefixr, Javascript and Coffeescript concatenation and minification amongst other things.
-The generator also encorporates Bootstrap and Modernizr as optionals for Bower and even hooks them up!
+The generator also incorporates Bootstrap and Modernizr as optionals for Bower and even hooks them up!
 For example simple type these two commands to have a Webapp generator site setup.

     npm install -g generator-webapp
     yo webapp

 ![Oh my god!!!](omg.gif)

 All of this saves time and in turn saves money.
 The community has taken no time at all in creating they're own generators.
-Some of my favourite's include [SSH](https://github.com/chuckmo/grunt-ssh), [Google PageSpeed](https://github.com/jrcryer/grunt-pagespeed), [Autoshot](https://github.com/Ferrari/grunt-autoshot) and [Build Control](https://github.com/robwierzbowski/grunt-build-control). all of which add to a bigger base of generators to choose from for the right situation.
+Some of my favourite's include [Socketio](https://github.com/individual11/generator-socketio), [Angular Fullstack](https://github.com/DaftMonk/generator-angular-fullstack) and [Style Prototype](https://github.com/north/generator-style-prototype).
+All of which add to a bigger base of generators to choose from for the right situation.

 ## Grunt

 So with the power of Yeoman we now have a way of getting a project up and running in a consistent and quick way we should look at Grunt!
 Grunt is a automation tool, think of any menial and boring repetitive task you might go through when developing a website and there is probably a Grunt module that eases the pain.

 Common and well known example of repetitive tasks inlcude, compiling SASS/Compass/Coffeescript, minifying of JS and CSS (even as far as HTML!), concatenating files, image optimisation, reloading the browser window and installing third party libraries.
 Grunt has modules that automate all of these tasks.
-More uncommon examples and personal favourite modules include [Favicons](https://github.com/gleero/grunt-favicons), [Build Control](https://github.com/robwierzbowski/grunt-build-control) and [Uncss](https://github.com/addyosmani/grunt-uncss).
+More uncommon examples and personal favourite modules include [Favicons](https://github.com/gleero/grunt-favicons), [Build Control](https://github.com/robwierzbowski/grunt-build-control), [Uncss](https://github.com/addyosmani/grunt-uncss), [SSH](https://github.com/chuckmo/grunt-ssh), [Google PageSpeed](https://github.com/jrcryer/grunt-pagespeed), [Autoshot](https://github.com/Ferrari/grunt-autoshot) and [Build Control](https://github.com/robwierzbowski/grunt-build-control).
 For a list of more grunt modules visit the [Grunt offical website](http://gruntjs.com/plugins).

 Simply supply the command and away you go!